apache/doris/new-docs/en/data-operate/export/export-manual.md

 When all data is exported, Doris will rename these files to the user-specified path.

+### Broker parameter

+Export needs to use the Broker process to access remote storage.
+Different brokers need to provide different parameters.
+For details, please refer to [Broker documentation](../../advanced/broker.html)

 ## Start Export

 For detailed usage of Export, please refer to [SHOW EXPORT](../../sql-manual/sql-reference-v2/Show-Statements/SHOW-EXPORT.html).